tequeter/dryspec/SPECIFICATION.md

 Either way,

 - Start with your code changes (and nothing else) staged in Git.
-- Ask LeanSDD to look for inconsistencies between your staged code changes and the existing specifications.
+- Ask DrySpec to look for inconsistencies between your staged code changes and the existing specifications.
 - Fix as you see fit, possibly using a new context depending on the situation.
 If using an agent, it SHALL ask the user when faced with conflicts.